 NHTI is situated in south central New Hampshire in the capital city of Concord.
 The campus is located on 240 acres of fields and woods with frontage on the Merrimack River.
 It is an easy drive to the White Mountains, New Hampshire’s Lakes Region, the New England seacoast and metropolitan Boston.

 NHTI is a member of the Community College System of New Hampshire and since 1969 has been accredited by the New England Commission of Higher Education, a nongovernmental, nationally recognized accrediting agency.

 Why Choose NHTI?

-- Affordability: We are the state’s most affordable option in higher education.
+- Affordability: We are among the state’s most affordable options in higher education.

 - Easy Admissions: NHTI offers rolling admissions, meaning you can apply at any time for the next academic session.

-- Course Variety: We offer daytime and evening courses that are conveniently and centrally located in Concord.
+- Program Variety: We offer daytime and evening courses that are conveniently and centrally located in Concord.
 We also offer online programs.

 - Transfers: We have degree-specific transfer agreements that give you the option to transfer to a 4-year college or university while saving thousands of dollars.
 We also offer Dual Admission to the University System of New Hampshire.